Tuesday, October 27, 2009

 I went all out for this month's Daring Cooks.
 The brief said to make potstickers, but since I love dumplings soooo much, I made it 4 ways.. with 3 different fillings.
 Plus a dessert version to end the night with a sweet note.

 In the midst of my cramming session for my exams, I allocate one whole day to make this dumplings.
 The pleating and rolling out the dumpling proved to be quite therapeutic and a short escape from the grueling hours buried in books.
 I have a couple of dumpling recipe that I want to try so instead of picking one, I decided to try them all.
 But being the idiot that I am, instead of doing the fillings half the recipe or even less, I did all of them in full quantity, so I end up with heaps of dumplings.
 Fortunately, they freeze well, so I can enjoy them for weeks.
+I invited a couple of friends for a dumpling dinner.

 I made the whole dinner with dumplings.
 Mushroom and tofu potstickers in thick broth for appetizer, prawn & chicken and wafu gyoza dumplings served in 2 ways for the main, and a choc caramel banana mille feuille for dessert.
 For the main course, I boil the dumplings and made it as a dumpling noodle soup.

 To accompany the noodle soup, I also made some xia long bao.
 Xia long bao is a traditional shanghai style dumplings where each delicate dumplings holds a tasty soup in the middle.
 I used to think they inject the soup into the dumpling.
 But after reading chef Joycelyn's rendition of it, I found out that the broth was first set into a gelee that looks like a translucent jewel-like cubes.
 Then, from the steaming process, the gelee liquifies back into a broth, hence the soupy centre in the dumplings.
 I've tried making xiao long bao before, and back then, I was making it for myself, so I can actually use the secret ingredient that makes the broth very gelatinous, even without the addition of a setting agent like agar-agar or gelatine.It is very simple really, the secret lies in the skin of a pig, or pork rind.
 It is so fatty and rich in albumen and colagen that is very gelatinous when cooked in water.
 However, this time, as I am cooking for M this time, I used chicken stock and add agar-agar to make it set.
 I still couldn't get the pleating technique right, but it's good enough for me.
+The appetizer is actually inspired from watching masterchef.
+I'm so addicted to masterchef lately, I sometimes even watch the rerun on my lunch hour.
+It was the winning dish that made Julia won the invention test which then leads to her win over chef Peter Evans and a guaranteed spot in the finals.

 And last but not least, being the sweet tooth that I am, I couldn't resist making a dessert.
 I deep fried the lefover dumpling skin, and made an asian mille feuille with banana, chocolate and caramel sauce.
 The chocolate mousse is also leftover from my friend's two tier birthday cake.